Keep Warm in Sylva and Dillsboro

 Out and About

 Hit the slopes at Sapphire Valley Resort with skiing and snowboarding on the 1,600-foot main run with a vertical drop of 200 feet.
-The resort added $1.5 million in new snow-making machines last season to improve the visitor experience.
 Ideal for a day of family fun, take a lesson from the mountain’s professional instructors, and save money with rentals included in lift ticket prices.
 Sapphire Valley Resort also features Frozen Falls Tube Park, where tubers can slide down the 500-foot run with a vertical drop of 60 feet, and the moving sidewalk makes it easy to get to the top for another ride down.
 Snow-seekers can also enjoy full-service amenities now offered at Sapphire Valley Resort, making it easier than ever to plan a day on the slopes.

-Continuing the fun at Sapphire Valley Resort, the always-popular Outhouse Races return on Saturday, February 16, 2019, providing thrills for both participants and spectators.
+Continuing the fun at Sapphire Valley Resort, the always-popular Outhouse Races are held in February every year, providing thrills for both participants and spectators.
 Attendees cheer on teams as two people push homemade outhouses secured to a set of skis down the race track while a third team member holds on for one wild ride.
 Teams with outhouses both simple and elaborate are welcome to enter, as long as they follow a short list of rules for the competitive event.

 Explore the unique stores Cashiers has to offer, and walk along 107 North and South to the boutiques located near the Village Green and Cashiers Crossroads to grab those last-minute gifts.